awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 Device security credentials function in a group until they are revoked, even if connectivity to the cloud is disrupted, so that the devices can continue to securely communicate locally\.

-AWS IoT Greengrass provides secure, over\-the\-air software updates of Lambda functions\.
+AWS IoT Greengrass provides secure, over\-the\-air updates of Lambda functions\.

 AWS IoT Greengrass consists of:
 + Software distributions